 Later on high school I had an introductory course on Pascal, and suddenly there was my language of choice!
 I could write inline assembly with it (Turbo Pascal 6.0) and also high-level code!
 Of course, the purpose of this was always to write games...

 College started, and I took a major on Electronics Systems Engineering, pretty much Computer Engineering.
 I flew by all the CS courses, learned C++ & OOP and I was set...
-I also took a lot of advanced math and more CS classes, of which Compiler Construcion II was my favourite.
+I also took a lot of advanced math and more CS classes, of which Compiler Construcion II was my favorite.

 Somewhere through college id released the Wolfenstein source code, and I studied it obsessively.
 It was very weird to look at the guts of one of my favourite games.
 But I learned quite a few tricks from it!

 After college, went to an internship on MS, helped on some Powerpoint features, and then tried to break into the games industry...
 Which took me two years!
-During that time I worked as a Java engineer and kept working on my own demos, went to a SIGGRAPH and took a shaders course and decided GPU programming was the area of games I would like to work on.
+During that time I worked as a Java engineer and kept working on my own demos, went to the 2002 SIGGRAPH and took a shaders course and decided GPU programming was the area of games I would like to work on.

 What will I talk about